 The last step of the defence system

 By now you should have a fair understanding on how a diet makes biological changes to your body.
 Therefore, you’ll know that due to those biological changes your body prepares itself for weight regain before you even finished your diet by increasing hunger and reducing your metabolism.
 What does this mean for you?
-It means your body will be much more efficient at storing body weight.
+It means your body will be much more efficient at storing calories as fat.

-So!
-When you reduced your calories by 500 calories your metabolic rate slowed to burning 1500 calories per day, meaning now, those 1500 calories became your maintenance calories.
+When you subtract 500 calories from your regular calorie intake, your metabolic rate slows to 1500 calories per day, which means those 1500 calories are now your maintenance calories.

 How to maintain weight after losing it?

 In order to maintain your weight loss and minimise weight regain you need to speed up your metabolism.
 The best way to speed up your metabolism is through High Intensity Interval Training (HIIT) and Reverse Dieting.
-You can find out more on reverse dieting here.
-If you have been struggling to lose weight and you feel like there could be more involved, you can now do a weight loss test that identifies reasons why you are losing or raining weight.
-Check out the test here.
+If you have been struggling to lose weight and you’re worried about your health, you can now get a weight loss test to identify the underlying reasons why you are struggling to lose weight.

-In conclusion, the best diet you can go on is one you can adhere to.
+In conclusion, the reason why you are gaining weight is due to hormonal and metabolic changes.
+This is why it’s so important to perform a diet that you can adhere to.
 Diet becomes a lifestyle, it’s not just a diet.
 If you are planning to do intermittent fasting or a ketogenic diet, just ask yourself if you can do this as a lifestyle?
 If you can, perfect go ahead.
-But the only thing that will drive your weight loss is a caloric deficit (eating fewer calories than your body’s requirements).
+But the only thing that will drive your weight loss is a caloric deficit.
 And, the only thing that will reduce your weight regain is reverse dieting.

 If you’ve enjoyed today’s post then make sure to sign up to our newsletter and download 20 FREE nutrition and exercise tips as well as 6 fat loss recipes.
 Subscribe to download below.